PegasisForever/raspi_monitor_app/README.md

 ## How does this work?

 1. Upload [Raspberry Pi Monitor](https://github.com/PegasisForever/raspi_monitor) binary to the rpi `/var/tmp/` by sftp.
-2. Use ssh to run that binary every minute to get data.
+2. Use ssh to run that binary every second to get data.

 ## Compile Release